-Tenants from hell: Landlord wins big payout over meth use, damage, robbery
+Tenants from hell: Landlord wins big payout over meth use, trail of destruction

 Katrina Lynam is Twinky's sole director and shareholder.

-The tribunal said the damage to her premises was so extensive during the tenancy that was ruled to be intentional.
+The tribunal said the damage to her premises was so extensive during the tenancy that it was ruled to be intentional.

 The tenants had insurance cover and their insurers assessed the damage.